cabal-club/cable/readme.md

 content.
 Posts only get sent to other peers in response to queries for content matching certain criteria.

+## Request/Response Model
+Currently, all request types can generate potentially *many* responses.
+A request sent to a peer may result in several blocks of hashes or data being sent back by them as they scan their local database, and, if that peers forwards your request to its peers as well, they too may trickle back many responses over time.

+(upcoming: info about request lifetimes)

 # messages

 All messages begin with a `msg_len` and a `msg_type` varint: